jaequery/docker-deploy/README.md

 * rsync -avzr ./site.com jae@server.com:~/sites/site.com
 * ssh jae@server.com "cd ~/sites/site.com && docker-compose up -d"

+### That's it! ###
-Well folks, that's pretty much it.
+That's pretty much it.
 If you like to keep things super simple, I believe this is as simple as it gets.
+Hope you enjoy it.

 ### For Virtual Hosting ###